 Our client, a leading scientific publisher, requires a new Director of Acquisitions Chemistry Journals to drive growth in a portfolio of high-quality chemistry journals.

-You will be responsible for developing and implementing the vision and business strategy for the journals business to increasing the quality of submissions and improving impact factors.
+Reporting to the recently appointed SVP of Chemistry, you will be responsible for developing and implementing the vision and business strategy for the journals business to increasing the quality of submissions and improving impact factors.
 You will implement the vision and business strategy for an Open Access journal portfolio in chemistry.

 You will be required to understand and monitor the competitive landscape in chemistry publishing, including evaluation of acquisition opportunities.
 Analysing the chemistry market and identifying areas for growth